-Nuratau Mountains spread out between the Kyzylkum Desert in west and the barren steppe (hungy steppe) in east and are sometimes referred as the black mountains due to their dark colour.
-The highest peak of the Nuratau mountain lies in Khayatbakshi Mount at the peak of 2169 meters above sea level.
-This range attracts visitors for its wealthy history, unique monuments and mild climate.
+Nuratau Mountains spread out between the Kyzylkum Desert in west and the barren steppe (hungy steppe) in east and are sometimes referred as the black mountains due to their dark color.
+The highest peak of the Nuratau mountain is the Khayatbakshi Mount with the peak of 2169 m above sea level.
+This area attracts visitors with its wealthy history, unique monuments and mild climate.

-Sentyab or Sentob is perhaps the most popular villages that have guesthouses.
-Recently, Uzbekistan started promoting homestay tourism and Sentyab has been chosen as a case for this purpose.
+Sentyab or Sentob is perhaps the most popular village in Nuratau area with guesthouses for tourists.
+Recently, Uzbekistan started promoting homestay tourism and Sentyab has been chosen as a showcase for this purpose.
 Interestingly, three hostels there are named after their owners’ wives.

-Sentob village is situated 30 km south of Aydarkul Lake at the northern edge of Nuratau mountains.
-This small village has preserved the calm and pure values from the past and appears as like a small part of original nature and old style housing have stayed in time.
-This cozy village is comprised of green gardens with large trees, houses built of natural stone and donkeys serving for transportation purposes.
+Sentob village is situated 30 km south of Aydarkul Lake, at the northern edge of Nuratau mountains.
+This small village has preserved the calm and pure values from the past and appears as a place where a small part of original nature and old style housing have survived the time.
+This cozy village is comprised of green gardens with large trees, houses built of natural stone and donkeys serving as the mean of transportation.
 Around the village, you can also have a pleasant hiking experience in the hills and mountains.
-The paths lead you through the Sentyab food forest sprayed with walnut, pistachio, and fruit trees.
+The paths lead you through the Sentyab food forest sprayed with walnut, pistachio and fruit trees.
 There are also other even less visited small villages along the northern edge of Nuratau mountains that will surely gladly welcome a rare tourist.

 The Tamerlane's Gates